Spyderisk/system-modeller-deployment/README.md

 1. Edit the `.env` file to set appropriate values.
 2. Edit the `.env_adaptor` file to set appropriate values.
-3. Download a Spyderisk [knowledgebase](https://github.com/Spyderisk/domain-network/packages/1826148) `zip` file asset. e.g. `domain-network-6a3-2-2.zip` and copy it into the `knowledgebases` folder.
+3. Download a Spyderisk [knowledgebase](https://github.com/Spyderisk/domain-network/packages/1826148) `zip` file asset. e.g. `domain-network-patientharms-b132-e5cfa54-filtered.zip` and copy it into the `knowledgebases` folder.
 4. Run `docker compose pull` to get the latest images (otherwise the locally cached ones are used, if they exist).
 5. Run `docker compose up -d` or `docker compose -f docker-compose_external_kc.yml up -d` to start the containers.

+**N.B. the domain model source code (i.e. csv files) version used by the reporting tool should match the version of the knowledgebase (domain model) bundle installed in Spyderisk System Modeller.**

 See below for details.